GoodGuyGregory/Alexa_projects/README.md

 ## Testing:

 You can test your programmed skills by using the site https://echosim.io/welcome

+## Certification:

+to create a compliant certified Service skill you must have the following:

+**Required Intents**
+  -LaunchRequest
+  -AMAZON.StopIntent
+  -AMAZON.CancelIntent
+  -AMAZON.HelpIntent